rsksmart/powpeg-node/README.md

 ### [Optional] Verify the code

 Before anything, you must ensure the security chain of the source code.
 For that, you must go through the following steps.
-For Linux based OS (Ubuntu for example) it’s recommended install `gnupg-curl` to download the key through HTTPS.
+For Linux based OS (Ubuntu for example) it’s recommended to install `gnupg-curl` to download the key through HTTPS.

 1. Download sec channel public key